Early 2012 Crime Statistics

 For individual property crime offense categories, statistics indicate that the West had the largest increase in the number of burglaries (up 6.7 percent) and motor vehicle thefts (up 8.1 percent).
 And the Northeast had the largest rise in the number of larceny-thefts, which were up 4.5 percent.

 The statistics for arson, collected separately from other property crimes because of varying degrees of reporting among law enforcement agencies, showed an overall jump of 3.2 percent during the first six months of 2012.
 Three of the four regions of the country reported increases—up 11.0 percent in the Midwest, 6.4 percent in the West, and 5.7 percent in the Northeast.
 The South saw a 5.6 decrease in arson offenses.

 New offense categories.
-On the heels of National Slavery and Human Trafficking Awareness Month this January, our UCR program will begin collecting human trafficking data this year in two categories—commercial sex acts and involuntary servitude.
-The William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008 requires the data collection, and with input from our law enforcement partners, the UCR program began developing specific definitions and data collection guidelines for these offenses.
+On the heels of National Slavery and Human Trafficking Awareness Month this January, our Uniform Crime Reporting (UCR) Program will begin collecting human trafficking data this year in two categories—commercial sex acts and involuntary servitude.
+The William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008 requires the data collection, and with input from our law enforcement partners, the UCR Program began developing specific definitions and data collection guidelines for these offenses.
 Stay tuned for more details on implementation.